 2. Avocado Puree (6 Months+) :

-Avocados are rich in nutrients and this avocado puree can be made quickly as no cooking is required.
-Some babies don’t prefer the bland taste of avocados, hence its a good idea to mix avocados with bananas.
+Avocados are rich in nutrients, and this avocado puree can be made quickly as no cooking is required.
+Some babies don’t prefer the bland taste of avocados.
+Hence it is a good idea to mix avocados with bananas.
 Make sure to use ripe avocado for baby food.

 3. Pear Puree (6 Months+) :

-Pears are sweet in taste and loaded with fiber which prevents constipation in babies.
-Pear puree is an ideal first food for babies next to apples as they are less allergenic in nature.
+Pears are sweet and loaded with fiber which prevents constipation in babies.
+Pear puree is an ideal first food for babies next to apples as they are less allergenic.
 Choose ripe pear for making this pear puree.

 4. Banana Puree (6 Months+) :

-Banana is an another excellent food for babies as they are loaded with potassium and sweet in taste.
-This banana puree is so creamy and light on baby’s little tummy.
+Banana is another excellent food for babies as they are loaded with potassium and sweet.
+It is so creamy and it is light on baby’s little tummy.